 Anne Margolis, CNM, LM, NP, MSN, BSN, RNC

-Through her online childbirth course 'Love Your Birth', her online and in-person midwifery for pregnancy and postpartum support consultations, her birth professional mentoring, and her holistic gynecology offerings she infuses wisdom, compassion, inspiration, and joy into the entire process of women’s wellness from mama-hood to menopause.
+Through her online childbirth course 'Love Your Birth', her online and in-person midwifery for pregnancy and postpartum support consultations, her birth professional mentoring, her holistic gynecology and Clairty Breathwork offerings she infuses wisdom, compassion, inspiration, and joy into the entire process of women’s healing and wellness from mama-hood to menopause.

 Anne’s work, insights and advice have been seen on TV shows and movies including 4 episodes of “A Baby Story” on TLC and the Discovery Channel, and the award winning feature documentary, 'Orgasmic Birth.'
 She has been interviewed for local and national radio programs and podcasts.
 Anne has also been a featured speaker and expert panelist at distinguished events for Weil-Cornell School of Medicine, the University of Pennsylvania School of Nursing, RCC State University of New York School of Nursing, and Birthnet Association of Childbirth Professionals and Hudson Valley Birth Network to name a few.

-She has midwifed mommas and babies for over two decades, with clients describing her as “passionate, sensitive, big hearted, and a playful ball of light.”
-When she’s not helping mommas around the world you can find her doing yoga (anywhere and everywhere), dancing, traveling, enjoying family time and watching comedy.
+She has midwifed mommas and babies for over two decades, and guides individuals to birth themselves as healthy and whole human beings capable of immense joy and inner peace.
+Her clients describe her as “passionate, sensitive, big hearted, and a playful ball of light.”
+When she’s not helping mommas around the world you can find her doing yoga (anywhere and everywhere), dancing, taking or assisting at powerful growth and healing workshops, traveling, enjoying family time and watching comedy.